RHCDEVTOOLS/PDV-VANZELOTTI/README.md

 # PDV VANZELOTTI

+This project is built with PHP and a MySQL database.
+You need PHP **7.4 or later** with the `pdo_mysql` extension enabled.

+## Configuration

-This project requires database credentials for operation. `config.php` reads these values from environment variables.
-Define the following variables before running the application or provide them in a `config.ini` file located in the project root:
+`config.php` looks for the following environment variables or values defined in a `config.ini` file in the project root:

 ```
 DB_HOST     # Database host name